Grapple 5e (Updated for the 2024 Rules)

 Grapple Prone Creatures

 Grappling an enemy allows you to manipulate their positioning on the battlefield, thereby setting up tactical opportunities for your allies.
-The most useful (and thereby common) application for this is grappling a prone creature.
-Seeing as a grappled creature’s movement is reduced to 0, they won’t be able to stand up.
-This allows you and your party to lay the beatdown on your grappled enemy.
+The most useful (and thereby common) application for this is grappling a creature with the Prone condition.
+Seeing as a Grappled creature’s Speed is reduced to 0, they won’t be able to stand up.
+This allows you and your party to gain Advantage on Melee attacks the Prone and Grappled creature until they can break the grapple.

-A Strength-focused build like a fighter or barbarian can easily shove a creature to the ground and grapple them in the same turn once they hit 5th-level and gain access to extra attacks.
+A martial like a Fighter or Barbarian can easily use the Topple mastery property to get a creature on the ground and Grapple them in the same turn once they hit level 5 and gain access to the Extra Attack feature.
+They can also use the Shove option from Unarmed Strike if they didn’t pick up the Topple property.

 Enlarge Your Size

-Using the enlarge/reduce spell or a different class feature (like the Rune Knight’s Giant’s Might) can allow your character to grapple larger creatures.
+Using the Enlarge/Reduce spell or a different class or species feature (like the Rune Knight’s Giant’s Might and Goliath’s Large Form) can allow your character to grapple larger creatures.
 Is that adult dragon trying to fly off?
 Increase your size and grapple it to ensure it can’t escape!

 Creating a Grappler Build in D&D 5e

-When it comes to building a character proficient in bringing enemies to the mat, you’ll want to prioritize Strength and Constitution for the necessary durability and power.
-Fighters, barbarians, and even paladin are excellent choices for grapple-based characters due to their high hit dice, Strength-based focus, and proficiencies in Athletics.
-Here are some aspects to consider:
+When it comes to building a character proficient in bringing enemies to the mat, you’ll want to prioritize certain ability scores for the necessary durability and power.
+Fighters, Barbarians, Paladins, and, in the 2024 Player’s Handbook especially, Monks are excellent choices for grapple-based characters due to their Strength-(or Dexterity in the Monk’s case)-based focus.
+Here are some other aspects to consider:

-Certain races have inherent Strength bonuses and other racial traits that can be beneficial for a grappling build:
+Certain species have inherent racial traits that can be beneficial for a grappling build:

 Best Classes and Subclasses for Grappling